 - Penn State University Bulletin: The primary purpose of this bulletin is to provide users with information about Penn State's academic undergraduate degree programs, but it can also be very helpful in selecting the right degree and career.

 Whether you're exploring multiple majors or searching for information about a specific field, the information found at "What can I do with this major?" can help you connect majors to careers.
 Learn about typical career areas and the employers who hire people with certain majors.
 This site will also help you learn about strategies that make you a "marketable" candidate and will provide you with research information about majors and careers.

 The Occupational Outlook Handbook (OOH) is the government's premier source for career guidance and features hundreds of occupations.

 The O*NET program is the nation's primary source of occupational information.
 The O*NET database, which is central to the project, contains information on hundreds of standardized and occupation-specific descriptors.
-The database, which is available to the public for free, is continuously updated by surveys conducted with a broad range of workers from each occupation.
+The database, which is free to the public, is continuously updated by surveys conducted with a broad range of workers from each occupation.